 The reason there are so many different cloud services used by businesses and employees is because there isn’t really a dominant leader in each of the categories so enterprises especially can be hesitant to make a formal selection.
 “The top 5 enterprise services being used globally are OneDrive, Exchange Online, Salesforce, SharePoint Online and Yammer.”

 Increased Ease of Remote Working via Advanced Collaboration

 Tying right into the use of cloud services for collaboration, communication tools like Skype for Business, Microsoft Teams, Google Hangouts, Slack, and others have made it much easier for off-site meetings and participation remotely on projects.
 Features like group video chats, IM, collaboration sites that include project communication, notes, and files all with flexible permissions setting will play a part in making working together from different locations a lot more manageable.

 Right now, there are a lot of strong competitors when it comes to smart collaboration tools and businesses are still a bit hesitant to move to a relatively new channel while the verdict is still out on which is the best option.
-In 2017, we will likely see some of these advanced collaboration tools try to differentiate and establish themselves as the best option for each size of business.
+In the future, we will likely see some of these advanced collaboration tools try to differentiate and establish themselves as the best option for each size of business.

 This combined with a workplace shift to try and be more accommodating to workers with flex time, BYOD policies, and other options, will mean that not every workplace will maintain the traditional 9-5, Monday-Friday, in-the-office work routine.